 A Bermuda exempted company must have at least one member (or shareholder), any nationality, individual or legal entity.
 Upon the issue of shares the names and addresses of the members must be entered on the share register.
 The share certificates may be denominated in any currency.

 The minimum share capital of an exempted company is US$12,000; of an insurance company is US$120,000; or of a mutual fund is US$1 (or an equivalent amount in another currency).
-The authorized share capital may subsequently be increased by resolution of the company in general meeting.
+The authorized share capital may subsequently be increased by a resolution in a general meeting of the company.
 Shares of no par value and bearer shares are not permitted.

 REGISTERED OFFICE AND LOCAL REQUIREMENTS

 A Bermuda exempted company must have a registered office in Bermuda.
 A Bermuda exempted company must appoint a President and a Vice President or a Chairman or Deputy Chairman.
 The foregoing positions must be filled by an individual who is a director of the company.
 The Directors must appoint a Secretary, which may be a company, provided that if the Secretary is a director it must be an individual.